 Demonstrate knowledge of the theoretical notions of realism in the cinema and apply these to the films studied on the course.

-Demonstrate knowledge and understanding of the legacy of neorealism in a range of Italian films from the 1950s and beyond.
+Demonstrate knowledge and understanding of the legacy of neorealism in a range of Italian films from Italy and around the world from the 1950s and beyond.